- Solved problem 4-6-block shear for a C-Channel-2/2.

 This is the general equation to apply for the two cases which we have.

-Estimation of factored Ultimate tension force for Plate based on the Block shear value.
+Estimation of factored Ultimate tension force for Plate-Block shear strength.

-The gusset plate under the condition of block shear can carry 119.77 kips.
-This is the calculation for the Guest plate in solved problem 4-6.
+We will select the minimum value that will be equal to 119 kips.
+The gusset plate under the condition of block shear can carry 119 kips. according to block shear strength.
+This is the calculation for the Guest plate in solved problem 4-6. since the ultimate load is less than 119 kips so the plate is adequate for block shear.

-Estimation of factored Ultimate tension force for channel based on the Block shear value.
+Estimation of factored Ultimate tension force for the channel -Block shear strength.

 Now we have a look at the channel, the same procedure we are going to apply, first, the areas as Agv=2.42 inch2, Anv=1.925 inch2, Agt=0.88 inch2, Ant=0.715 inch2, the Ag to be multiplied by0.60*fy, For which, do not forget to multiply the Anv *0.60*Fu, Ubs still =1.